Soulacex/COMIX/README.md

 # COMIX

-An app that tracks comic book collections.
+Comix is an app used to track a comic book collection.